 - Watermelon pie: Sweet choice with fresh watermelon, honey, and sesame, totally yummy!
 You can have it by itself or with a ton of ice cream on top (my usual choice!)

 The highest mountain on the island is Agios Eleftherios mt with a peak at 455 m, on the south, and an ideal spot to watch the impressive sunset and the nearby islands of Milos and Sikinos.
-The second highest mount is Merovigli just 312 m high on the north of Folegandros.
+The second-highest mountain is Merovigli, just 312 m high, in the north of Folegandros.

 Folegandros is a small island, shaped by centuries of agriculture.
 It has a modest hiking network of 30 km of well-preserved trails.